The major consists of a minimum of 10 full courses (or the equivalent) and the curricular pathway requirement.

 I. Objectives and Summary

-Environmental Studies (ES) majors are required to complete a “curricular pathway.”
-A curricular pathway is a course of study that equips an ES major with a depth of knowledge, analytical skills, and experiences related to understanding and addressing a topic or subject area of special interest to that student.
-Although certain pathways may emphasize tools from particular disciplinary perspectives, the program recognizes that many of the most pressing contemporary issues in ES are highly interdisciplinary and can be most successfully understood through a curricular plan that focuses course work across disciplines.
+Environmental Studies (ENVS) majors are required to complete a “curricular pathway.”
+A curricular pathway is a course of study that equips an ENVS major with a depth of knowledge, analytical skills, and experiences related to understanding and addressing a topic or subject area of special interest to that student.
+Although certain pathways may emphasize tools from particular disciplinary perspectives, the program recognizes that many of the most pressing contemporary issues in ENVS are highly interdisciplinary and can be most successfully understood through a curricular plan that focuses course work across disciplines.
 For students interested in pursuing highly interdisciplinary topics such as climate change, agriculture and food studies, environmental justice, or urban sustainability, courses will necessarily be selected from multiple departments and disciplines.
 In contrast, students wishing to pursue pathways that necessitate strong background within one traditional discipline, (e.g., in environmental biology, environmental policy, environmental economics, etc.) are encouraged to consider an appropriate double major in association with their pathways.
-We anticipate that students who successfully complete the ES major will report their pathways to graduate schools and potential employers.
+We anticipate that students who successfully complete the ENVS major will report their pathways to graduate schools and potential employers.
 However, the pathway completed will not be reported on a student’s Oberlin transcript.
 Successful completion of a pathway is marked by the creation and approval of the four milestones described below.

 II.
 Pathway Milestones and Due Dates